DouMaokang/Company-Review-Search-Engine/README.md

 # Application Setup
 ### Virtual Environment
-In the root folder `./NTU-CZ4034`, create and activate an virtual environment
+In the root folder `./NTU-CZ4034`, create and activate a virtual environment
 ```
 python3 -m venv env
 ```